Dictionary of Nutrition and Food Technology

 Description

-Dictionary of Nutrition and Food Technology, Fourth Edition provides definitions of terms, abbreviations, and trade names related to nutrition and food technology.
+Dictionary of Nutrition and Food Technology: Fifth Edition defines technical terms, jargons, and abbreviations used in the field of nutrition and food technology.

-The coverage of the book includes words from various scientific disciplines, such as chemistry, biochemistry, microbiology, and engineering.
+The guide contains over 250 new terms included, 350 terms revised, and obsolete terms retained as well.
+The book also contains a bibliography of 180 subjects, as well as tables for recommended intakes, dietary allowances, and energy and protein content of edible portions.

-The text will be of great use to specialists from different fields who seek to understand the technical terms used in the food fields.
+The text is recommended for those who are new to the field and are still unfamiliar with the terminologies, as well as for experts who need a quick reference.

 Table of Contents